jaredmyers/social_app/README.md

 ### Design
 ----

+This project was originally implemented using virtual machines on a local network using the following design:
 The [code for the original project](https://github.com/jaredmyers/rabbitMQ_proj) was implemented using VMs and had a design looking like:

 ![VMlayout](images/vm_layout.png)